 Success score

-However long is your list of usability metrics, success score will probably be at the top of the list.
+However long your list of usability metrics is, the success score will probably be at the top of the list.
 Before we go into the details of usability, we have to find out if the design works.
-Success, or completion means that a user managed to complete a task that they were given.
+Success, or completion, means that a user managed to complete a task that they were given.

 The basic formula for the success score is:

-Success score would be somewhere in between 0 and 1 (or 0 and 100%).
+The success score would be between 0 and 1 (or 0 and 100%).
 0 and 1 are not just simple numbers.
 In this binary system, these numbers refer to the task being completed successfully or not.
 All the other specific situations are overlooked.
 Partial task success is considered a failure.

-To have a more nuanced picture, UX researchers can include tasks performed with errors in a separated group.
-Let’s say, the task is to purchase a pair of yellow shoes.
-The options of “partial success” can be buying a pair of shoes of the wrong size, not being able to pay with a credit card, or entering wrong data.
+To have a more nuanced picture, UX researchers can include tasks performed with errors in a separate group.
+For example, the task is to purchase a pair of yellow shoes.
+The "partial success" options can be buying a pair of shoes of the wrong size, not being able to pay with a credit card, or entering the wrong data.

-Let’s say, there were 20 users, 10 of which successfully bought the right shoes, 5 chose wrong type of delivery, 2 entered their address incorrectly, and 3 were unable to make the purchase.
-If we were counting just 0 or 1, we would have rather low 50% success score.
-By counting all kinds of “partially successful” tasks, we get a whole spectrum.
+Let's say there were 20 users, 10 of whom successfully bought the right shoes, 5 chose the wrong type of delivery, 2 entered their address incorrectly, and 3 could not make the purchase.
+If we were counting just 0 or 1, we would have a rather low 50% success score.
+By counting all kinds of "partially successful" tasks, we get a whole spectrum.

-Each of the “partially successful” groups can tell us more than a general success score: using these groups, we can understand where the problem lies.
-This is something that we expect more often from qualitative UX research, while quantitative just gives us a precise but narrow-focused set of data.
+Each "partially successful" group can tell us more than a general success score: using these groups, we can understand where the problem lies.
+We expect this more often from qualitative UX research, while quantitative gives us a precise but narrow-focused set of data.

-To consider a product having good usability, success score doesn’t have to be 100%.
+For you to consider that a product has good usability, the success score doesn't have to be 100%.
 The average score is around 78%.

 Now, let’s move to the second of the most common usability testing metrics: